 Database backup and restore shall be performed using a standard SQL database management tool.
-It is recommended that all RayPlan 12A databases (RayStationPatientDB, RayStationMachineDB, RayStationClinicDB and RayStationResourceDB) are set to recovery model full.
+It is recommended that all RayPlan 2024B databases (RayStationPatientDB, RayStationMachineDB, RayStationClinicDB and RayStationResourceDB) are set to recovery model full.
 This option makes it possible to run frequent backups and minimizes the risk of losing data in a database crash.

-Maintenance type Description Regular backups Regular backups of all RayPlan databases should be scheduled and the success of these backups should be verified on a regular basis.
-Full backups: We recommend that full backups are performed as often as time, space and system usage allows.
-Differential backups: We recommend that differential backups are performed as often as time, space and system usage allows.
-Transaction Log Backups: We recommend that Transaction Log Backups are performed on an hourly basis - but the frequency can be increased or decreased based on the specific clinic needs.
+Maintenance type Description Regular backups Regular backups of all RayPlan databases should be scheduled and the success of these backups should be verified on a regular basis. • Full backups : We recommend that full backups are performed as often as time, space and system usage allows. • Differential backups : We recommend that differential backups are performed as often as time, space and system usage allows. • Transaction Log Backups : We recommend that Transaction Log Backups are performed on an hourly basis - but the frequency can be increased or decreased based on the specific clinic needs.
 It is recommended to bring a database backup off-site on a daily basis.
-SQL Server 0S mainte- nance We recommend that the fragmentation on drives hosting the SQL data files should be checked for defragmentation.
+SQL Server OS mainte- nance We recommend that the fragmentation on drives hosting the SQL data files should be checked for defragmentation.
 Where defragmentation is required this should be performed during maintenance windows.
-Indexing With additions, edits and changes to patient plans, the databases (particularly the Patient Database) can become fragmented.
+Indexing With additions, edits and changes to patient plans, the databases (par- ticularly the Patient Database) can become fragmented.
 We recommend that an additional task to re-organize the databases is included in the database maintenance plan at an appropriate time (e.g., immediately following a full backup once a week).
+Statistics Updating statistics is important to ensure that queries compile with up- to-date statistics.
+We recommend setting the databases to AUTO_CRE- ATE_STATISTICS ON and scheduling an update statistics task along with the re-indexing process to keep the statistics up-to-date as the data stored in the databases change.